WebHistorian/community/README.md

 ### If you are interested in using Web Historian for your own research you will need to:

 * Set up a server running [PassiveDataKit-Django](https://github.com/audaciouscode/PassiveDataKit-Django).
-* Clone or download the repository - including the core submodule
+* Download the repository including the core submodule.
+You may use `git clone --recurse-submodules`.
+* Rename `manifest.json-template.json` to `manifest.json` and configure the version number and the default locale.
 * Customize Web Historian to describe your research in all of the languages your study supports
-  * Rename the file: _locales/en/messages.json-template.json to messages.json and update steps 1, 2 and 9.
-  * Remove the locales you do not support e.g. nl and pl.
+	* Rename `_locales/xx_messages.json-template.json` to `xx/messages.json` for each language code `xx`.
 * Customize the configuration settings
-  * Rename the file: js/app/config.js-template.js to config.js and customize the settings and put in your PDK server address.
+	* Rename `js/app/config.js-template.js` to `config.js` and customize the settings and put in your PDK server address.
-* (Optional) Customize the categories of websites relevant to your research: core/js/app/categories.json
+* (Optional) Customize the categories of websites relevant to your research by editing the file `core/js/app/categories.json`.